 Blackhead is a very old disease of poultry caused by a tiny single-celled parasite called Histomonas meleagridis.
 Blackhead is usually carried by the harmless caecal worm ‘Heterakis gallinarum’ but it may be transmitted directly between birds.
 Turkeys are particularly susceptible to Blackhead, and it usually caught if they have access to the same pasture as chickens.

-Once a bird is infected with blackhead the parasite (whether it was carried by the caecal worm or not) it burrows into the wall of the caecum (the blind gut).
+Once a bird is infected with blackhead, the parasite (whether the caecal worm carried it or not) burrows into the wall of the caecum (the blind gut).
 This burrowing causes ulcers to form in the blind gut and can initially cause bright yellow diarrhoea.
 The blackhead next burrows through the blind gut and crosses the abdomen into the bird’s liver.
 This causes severe liver damage and can lead affected birds to:

 - Become dull